bloomreach/discovery-connector-magento-feed/README.md

 bin/magento cron:run --group="async_operations"
 ```

-You must ensure async perations ARE working properly and that operations are
+You must ensure async operations ARE working properly and that operations are
 getting dequeued and processed.

 ## Installing Magento for development